rugbyprof/5143-Operating-Systems/Assignments/03-P02/README.md

   - "I/O wait" is the total amount of time the process had to wait for the I/O device.
 - At the end of simulation, the simulator shall display the percentage of CPU utilization, average TAT, average wait time, and average I/O wait time.

+### Parameterized Runs
+- Each run will require 3 inputs:
+   - Scheduling algorithm
+   - Num Cpus
+   - Num IO Devices
+- Or one config file:
+   - {}

 - Sources:
   - https://en.wikipedia.org/wiki/Scheduling_(computing)